georgembugua00/credit_risk_classifier/README.md

 - To address this, we explored oversampling (creating duplicate minority class observations) and undersampling (removing majority class observations) techniques, acknowledging the potential trade-offs associated with each approach.

 # Model Evaluation
+## Logistic Regression Model Performance

+### Logistic Regression (Normal):

+Accuracy is decent (0.73), but this might be misleading due to the class imbalance.
+Precision for the majority class (0) is high (0.91), indicating the model correctly identifies most negative cases.
+Recall for the minority class (1) is lower (0.74), indicating the model misses some positive cases.
+F1-score for the minority class (0.54) is lower, reflecting the trade-off between precision and recall.

+### Undersampled Logistic Regression:

+Overall accuracy decreases (0.66) compared to the normal model.
+Precision and recall become more balanced between classes (around 0.66).
+This suggests the model might have been overfitting to the majority class in the normal model.

+### Oversampled Logistic Regression:
+Overall accuracy increases (0.72) compared to the normal model.
+Precision and recall improve for the minority class (around 0.7), but slightly decrease for the majority class.
+Oversampling might have helped the model learn the minority class better.

+# SVM Model Performance

+### Normal Model:
+Similar to the logistic regression case, the model favors the majority class (precision: 0.88, recall: 0.78).
+It misses some positive cases (minority class) as indicated by lower recall (0.61).

+### Undersampled Model:
+Precision for the minority class improves (0.76), but recall for the majority class decreases (0.80).
+This suggests the model might be overfitting to the minority class after undersampling.

+### Oversampled Model:
+Similar to the undersampled model, there's a trade-off between class performances.
+Precision for the minority class improves (0.74) compared to the normal model, but recall remains low (0.59) for the majority class.
+F1-score:
+F1-score considers both precision and recall, providing a balanced view.
+All models have lower F1-scores for the minority class (around 0.5-0.7), highlighting the challenge of correctly classifying the minority class.

+# Random Forest Model Performance
+Model Performance:

+The best model had a score of:

+Precision: 0.79 for both classes (approved and rejected loans)

+Recall: Around 0.76-0.79 for both classes

+F1-score: Around 0.77-0.78 for both classes

+Accuracy: 0.78 (overall proportion of correct predictions)